 Meanwhile, through its different apostolates, including education, advocacy and research, the Society of Jesus will work continuously to transcend borders and vindicate human dignity through contemplation and action.
-To mark the 40th anniversary of the Jesuit Refugee Service, the 35th General Congregation of the Jesuits reaffirmed that "attending to the needs of migrants, including refugees, internally displaced, and trafficked people, continues to be an apostolic preference of the Society."

-This and other commitments were renewed during the 36th General Congregation in 2016, with a deep conviction that the service of faith and the promotion of justice are indissolubly united and at the core of our mission.
-In carrying out the latter we will echo the call from Pope Francis to "take care of the young, who in a threefold way are defenseless: they are children, they are foreigners, and they have no means to protect themselves."
+To mark the 40th anniversary of the Jesuit Refugee Service, the 35th General Congregation of the Jesuits reaffirmed that "attending to the needs of migrants, including refugees, internally displaced, and trafficked people, continues to be an apostolic preference of the Society."230 with a deep conviction that the service of faith and the promotion of justice are indissolubly united and at the core of our mission.
+In carrying out the latter we will echo the call from Pope Francis to "take care of the young, who in a threefold way are defenseless: they are children, they are foreigners, and they have no means to protect themselves."231